david11133/crocolakeloader/README.md

 ### Loading data from CrocoLake

 What follows is a brief guide on how to load data from CrocoLake.
-More examples (including how to manipulate the data) are in the [`notebooks`](crocolake-loader/notebooks/) folder.
+More examples (including how to manipulate the data) are in the [`notebooks`](crocolakeloader/notebooks/) folder.

 Before going ahead, remember to [download](download-crocolake) CrocoLake if you haven't already.

 The simplest way to load it into your working space is through the `Loader` class:
 ```
-from crocolake-loader.loader import Loader
+from crocolakeloader.loader import Loader
 loader = Loader.Loader(
     db_type="PHY",  # specify "PHY" or "BGC" for physical or biogeochemical databases
     db_rootpath="/path/to/my/CrocoLake"